You-Gao/Blog/_life/2024-10-12-good-quotes.md

 <br/>
 ---
-[^1]: One could argue that quotes are "timeless", but are they really if they are cherry-picked for the present?
+[^1]: One could argue that quotes are "*timeless*", but are they really if they are cherry-picked for the present?
 [^2]: I definitely did